pradolucas/pradolucas/README.md

 ## About Me

 - Based in São Paulo.
+- Data Engineer.
-- Bachelor of Science and Technology - Federal University of ABC (UFABC)
+- Bachelor of Science and Technology - Federal University of ABC (UFABC).
-- Bachelor of Computer Science - Federal University of ABC (UFABC)
+- Bachelor of Computer Science - Federal University of ABC (UFABC).
-- Languagues: Português, English and Français
+- Languagues: Português, English and Français.

 ## Tech Stack